Policy Codesign

 MENTAL HEALTH EQUITY AT SEATTLE CHILDREN'S HOSPITAL

-CoLab is working with Seattle Children’s Hospital (SCH) staff, leadership, and community leaders came together to create a Codesign team to collaboratively re-design mental health services and improve access and mental health services at Seattle Children’s Hospital for Black families.
+CoLab worked with Seattle Children’s Hospital (SCH) staff, leadership, and community leaders together to create a Codesign team to collaboratively re-design mental health services and improve access and mental health services at Seattle Children’s Hospital for Black families.
 Learn more here.

 TELEHEALTH BEHAVIORAL POLICY ANALYSIS

-CoLab is conducting a policy analysis of telebehavioral health vendor arrangements and network implementation strategies to determine the value of telehealth to reach hard-to-access regions and populations that are not currently well-served by physical behavioral health providers.
-The policy analysis aims to provide more information on which telebehavioral health strategies provide the most value to Medicaid-eligible clients.
+CoLab conducted a policy analysis of telebehavioral health vendor arrangements and network implementation strategies to determine the value of telehealth to reach hard-to-access regions and populations that are not currently well-served by physical behavioral health providers.
+The policy analysis provides information on which telebehavioral health strategies provide the most value to Medicaid-eligible clients.